ocean-tracking-network/jb-acoustic-telemetry/_episodes/04-data-analysis-with-glatos.md

 ---

 ## Data Analysis Using GLATOS
-Data analysis is a process of inspecting, cleansing, transforming, and modeling data with the goal of discovering useful information, informing conclusions, and supporting decision-making [https://en.wikipedia.org/wiki/Data_analysis](https://en.wikipedia.org/wiki/Data_analysis).
+[Data analysis](https://en.wikipedia.org/wiki/Data_analysis "Wikipedia Data Analysis Page") is a process of inspecting, cleansing, transforming, and modeling data with the goal of discovering useful information, informing conclusions, and supporting decision-making.

 Basically, the point is to turn data into information and information into knowledge.
 There are many ways to look at and compare dependent and independent variables, find relations, and even create models and predict behaviours.
 But, we are only going to focus on analyzing time and location data in the simplest way.